keithfukuhara/zvsample/README.md

 zvsample {start | stop | restart | status}

 Application is accessed via port 8080, therefore, port 8080 needs to be opened to this deployment.

+Restarting the software resets all data to the initial state of the image.
+All data and changes will be lost.